steve-c-thompson/JavaChisel/README.md

 This is a Java implementation of the project below, from Turing School of Software and Design.

+> "Can I create a regular expression to flush and fill my radiator?
+Yes."
+>
+> _Rob Roselius_

+I ended up doing a lot of regex playing and testing at https://regex101.com/.

+This solution makes two passes: one to group the text into sections for paragraphs, bullets, and headers; and one to parse the text in those groups.
+I don't like this.
+I need to do this with one pass.
+Unit tests are in place, though, so I could refactor.

+---

 ## Before You Begin